Grand Manan: History

 By 1851, the island population numbered almost 1,200 permanent inhabitants, most working in fishing.
 Two years earlier, Moses Henry Perley studied the fisheries and noted "the people of Grand Manan enjoy perfect free trade.
 No duties whatever are paid by the inhabitants of Grand Manan, in fact there is no person there authorized to receive duties.
 The inhabitants take their fish to Eastport or Lubec, and there sell them at low prices takin in return such articles as they need for home consumption...as there is a perfectly good understanding with the fishermen of Maine.".

+In 1874, foxes were introduced to the island "unaccountably", which drove gull and tern populations away.

 By 1884, Grand Manan became the largest supplier of smoked herring in the world.
-By 1920, it produced one million boxes—or twenty thousand tons—of smoked herring, all caught in its local waters.
+By 1920, it produced one million boxes—or twenty thousand tons—of smoked herring.

-By the late Victorian era, Grand Manan had been discovered by a new breed of explorers—the "tourists"—who began visiting the island in steady numbers, weaving themselves into the fabric of its close-knit, isolated society.
-Pulitzer Prize–winning author Willa Cather loved the island's unspoiled solitude, while painters such as Alfred Thompson Bricher and John James Audubon came to Grand Manan and its outlying islands to capture what they believed to be its "unique majesty", documenting its varied geography and indigenous fauna.
+In the late Victorian era, tourists began visiting the island, including author Willa Cather and painters Alfred Thompson Bricher and John James Audubon.
 Spencer Fullerton Baird carried out a 19th century archaeological study of the island.
+The Greene brothers, dubbed the "Dark Harbour Hermits", harvested dulse while entertaining hundreds of visitors annually.

+In December 1941, the S.S.
+Hada County hit a shoal and sank off Grand Manan.

 In 1967, the Grand Manan Museum was opened, with exhibits including the large lens from the Gannett Rock Lighthouse and taxidermied bird specimens from Allan Moses.

-In 2005, approximately fifty Islanders engaged in vigilante justice in removing a drug dealer from the island as five, "whom many considered heroes", were criminally charged.
+2006 Grand Manan riot: Approximately fifty Islanders engaged in vigilante justice in removing a drug dealer from the island as five, "whom many considered heroes", were criminally charged.
 NDP candidate Andrew Graham noted "I don't know what it's like to see what crack [cocaine] is doing to your children.
 It was a pressure cooker and they reached their limit."
 Investing in the island in the aftermath of the violence which had drawn international headlines, the government built a youth centre and outdoor skating rink.